theopmw/leftfield-clothing/TESTING.md

 - [x] Enter valid credentials and test that the user is redirected to the home page.

+### Sign Out Page

+- [x] Confirm Cancel button works correctly and redirects user to the Home Page

+- [x] Confirm Sign Out button works correctly and redirects user to the Home Page, Bootstrap toast notifies user they have succesfully been logged out and user has been logged out of their account.

 ### Add Product Page

 - [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.